nihal549/courseRegistrationSystem/README.md

 Welcome to the Course Registration System!
 This system allows users to manage course registration effortlessly.
 Follow the steps below to install and get started.

+## Database: MongoDb
+please do install and start mongodb server in your local

 ## Backend Installation

 1. Navigate to the backend directory: